alicia-repka/Project4/README.md

 In volume rendered mode, the user will have the option to scale and rotate the model about the x, y, and/or z axes using AR buttons.

 In 2D slice mode, the user will have the option to select the plane from which the cross-sections will be taken (XY, YZ, or XZ) using AR buttons.
 The user will also have the option to move forward or backward through the scan and adjust contrast using AR buttons.

+## MDV Update:

+Completed:
+•	B-scan mode fully functional.
+•	Can sweep through different cross sections of OCT dataset
+•	Can switch axes to view cross sections in a different plane
+•	Can switch between B-scan mode and volume mode

+To be completed:
+•	Implement image tracking to activate and deactivate the OCT viewer
+•	Add volume rendering to view in Volume mode

+Anticipated changes to project scope:
+•	En face OCT projections have very few features for the Vuforia Engine to track, so image-based activation and deactivation of the OCT viewer will require a different tracker, potentially a 2D diagram of the eye and eye anatomy.